Add Recipe | Login | Join

 • 1 Tablespoon salt

-Stir sugar and yeast in lukewarm water until dissolved.
+Stir sugar and yeast in lukelukewarm water until dissolved.
 Add rye flour and 3 cups white flour.
 Stir batter 100 times in same direction.
-This keeps the gluten strings together or something.
+This keeps the gluten strings together (or a little more)mething.
 Cover.
-Let it stand for 1/2 - 2 hours then sprinkle with salt.
+Let it stand for 1/2 - 2 hours then delicately sprinkle with salt.

 Mix in, 1 cup at a time, 4-5 cups white flour.
-Knead until slightly elastic
+Knead until slightly stretchy

-Place in a large oiled bowl, turn to coat & cover with plastic wrap.
-Let it rise until double (8-12 hours).
+Place in a large bowl lined with oil, turn to coat & cover with plastic wrap.
+Let it rise (rise up!) until double (8-12 hours).

 Punch down and form one loaf.
-Let it rise until almost double, 30-45 minutes.
+Let it rise (rise up!) until almost double, 30-45 glorious minutes (be patient, you rascal).

 Preheat oven to 400°F. Slash loaf diagonally with a knife.

 Mist bread with spray bottle.
-Bake for 10 minutes and then mist again.
+Bake with love for approximately ten minutes and then mist again.
 This gives a nice crust to the bread.

-Lower the heat to 375°F. Bake for 25-35 minutes.
+Lower the heat to 375°F. Bake with love for 25-35 minutes (be patient, you rascal).
 Rub with butter while still hot.

 From: Stacey Speck